 Please note that there are numerous towns and villages en-route and the main road often passes directly through these villages.
 Speed limits are enforced in these places and it is advised to drive with caution.
 Do not drive at night.
 The drive from Maputo to Inhambane can take anything between 6 – 8 hours and sufficient time needs to be allowed to avoid night driving.

-Located only 89 kilometres north of the historic city of Inhambane and with spectacular 180 degree ocean views, five-star cuisine and luxurious accommodation, lies the newly built Massinga Beach Lodge.
+Located only 89 kilometres north of the historic city of Inhambane lies the stunning Massinga Beach Lodge, with spectacular 180 degree ocean views and luxurious accommodation.

 Vilankulo is a busy, bustling town with friendly people and a lively atmosphere.
 Electricity is generated by means of natural gas.
 At the Vilankulo markets fresh produce is readily available, and there are shops selling basic supplies, as well as a petrol station and a clinic with competent doctors.
 There are also numerous restaurants serving a variety of fresh seafood and Portuguese cuisine.